Arizona DUI Guide

 DUI charges can have a number of consequences in addition to those contained in a sentence upon conviction.
 Simply being charged with DUI in Arizona can have a devastating effect on your driver’s license.
 A conviction can cause you insurance rates to sky rocket and can affect employment.

 At Leonardo Law Offices, we take a comprehensive approach to DUI cases.
 We are a results-oriented law firm, and getting the best results includes dealing with any negative consequences our client may face.
 We attack a DUI case from every angle, but we also do our best to minimize the impact of a DUI on a client’s life.
+That's why we have so many satisfied clients.
 When we are retained in a DUI case, our services include representation in front of the MVD to challenge any license suspension.

 DUI Frequently Asked Questions